-In the Ordinary General Assembly of the company's shareholders that took place in Athens on 24th of June 2019 the following have been decided:
+In the Ordinary General Assembly of the company's shareholders that took place in Athens on 16th of July 2019 the following have been decided:

-- 1. The approval of the annual financial statements for the fiscal year that ended on 31.12.2018 with the reports of them by the Board of Directors and Auditors. - 2.
-Discharge of the members of the Board of Directors and auditors from any liability for the year 2018. - 3.
-The election of auditors for the year 2019 and determination of their remuneration. - 4.
-The approval of the Board of Directors Members' remuneration according to article 24 par.
-2 of CL 2190/1920.
+- 1. Submission for approval of the annual financial statements for the fiscal year that ended on 31.12.2018 with the reports of them by the Board of Directors and Auditors. - 2.
+Approval of Board of Directors' Management and discharge of the auditors from any liability for the year 2018. - 3.
+The election of auditors for the year 2019 and determination of their remuneration. - The approval of the Board of Directors Members' remuneration according to article 109 par.
+1 of L 4548/2018. - 5.
+Election of the New Board of Directors' members